gbogard/portfolio/src/content/blog/what-is-recursion.md

 const factorial = n => n <= 1 ?
 1 : factorial(n - 1) * n
 ```

-What you notice immediately is that the 'factorial' function we defined is calling itself.
-If you try to run 'factorial(5)',
+What you notice immediately is that the `factorial` function we defined is calling itself.
+If you try to run `factorial(5)`,
 you get the expected result of 120.
 So what is happening exactly ?
-As long as our condition 'n <= 1' is false,
+As long as our condition `n <= 1` is false,
-each call to the 'factorial' function is expanded to another call to itself.
+each call to the `factorial` function is expanded to another call to itself.
 When we finally reach our base case, that is when
-our condition is true, the 'factorial' function is not called anymore.
+our condition is true, the `factorial` function is not called anymore.

 These nested calls can be represented by a tree, as illustrated by the schema below :

 ![Each call to the factorial function gets expanded into a new call to itself](../images/factorial-tree.png)

-You can see from the schema that computing 'factorial(5)' requires 4 nested calls to 'factorial'.
+You can see from the schema that computing `factorial(5)` requires 4 nested calls to `factorial`.
 The higher the
-factorial you want to compute, the deeper the tree gets.
-For any positive integer n, computing 'factorial(n)' requires 'n - 1'
+factorial you want to compute, the taller the tree gets.
+For any positive integer n, computing `factorial(n)` requires `n - 1`
 nested calls.

 #### What happens when we forget the base case ?